-- Squat: 1 set 18 to 20 reps minimum; follow with a chest expansion exercise (dumbbell pullover, bent-arm pullover, etc.).
+- Squat: one set 18 to 20 reps minimum; follow with a chest expansion exercise (dumbbell pullover, bent-arm pullover, etc.).

-- Squat: 1 set 12 to 15 reps; follow with a chest expansion exercise.
+- Squat: one set 12 to 15 reps; follow with a chest expansion exercise.

-- Squat: 1 set 8 to 10 reps; follow with a chest expansion exercise.
+- Squat: one set 8 to 10 reps; follow with a chest expansion exercise.

 With each succeeding set of squats, the weight should be increased, but not to the point where proper breathing or exercise form is sacrificed.
 The first three sets of squats are performed to build endurance and to stimulate rib-box expansion.
 The final two sets of squats are done with a heavier weight and a lower number of repetitions to pack the legs with strength and muscle.
 Grimek did not declare an optimum training frequency, but one could expect excellent results by performing this specialization program two to three times per week.

 During the 1940s and 1950s, many strategies were developed by bodybuilders across the world with the hope of making the breathing squat even more effective.
 One such strategy involved inhaling for a specific number of repetitions between each repetition.
 Although this technique was practiced and recommended by a number of strength authorities during the Golden Age of physical culture, Grimek did not believe this method of training was necessary to enlarge the rib box.
 He related,

 “It's doubtful if special attention given to breathing will bring any better results for those who practice this style than those who breathe as the occasion demands.
 I have never observed any special breathing details, but breathed as nature dictated under the circumstances.”